wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 }
 ```

-The above test calls the `LoadUserProfileViewState.LoaderModel`'s load function and asserts that the loading view state and the loaded state are emitted before the publisher finishes.
+The above test calls the `LoaderModel`'s load function and asserts that the loading view state and the loaded state are emitted before the publisher finishes.

 To consider the feature "fully tested", a test should be written for every model and action to validate that every possible view state output (including error states) is correctly emitted when called and that the appropriate data is associated with the view states.

+> Tip: Be sure to use the ["Test Repeatedly"](https://www.avanderlee.com/debugging/flaky-tests-test-repetitions/) feature in Xcode to ensure that your Combine unit tests do not have flaky assertions.

 ## Easier Unit Testing